JockeJarre/VPinballX.starter/README.md

 PREcmdExtension=.pre.cmd
 POSTcmdExtension=.post.cmd
-;you can have different settings depending on the caller: (Pinup popper show up as anonymous) PREPOSTactive.explorer=true PREcmdExtension.explorer=.explorerpre.cmd POSTcmdExtension.explorer=.explorerpost.cmd
+;you can have different settings depending on the caller: (Pinup popper show up as anonymous) PREcmdExtension.explorer=.explorerpre.cmd POSTcmdExtension.explorer=.explorerpost.cmd
 ```

-It will search the settings in the order <setting>.<caller> and then <setting>.
-If a more specific setting exists and the file exists, that one will be used.

 **Be sure to not start anything in these cmd batch files which block the script!**